 How can you get regulation ready?

-Many in sector are now putting in place the plans to meet the new regulations but our findings underline the work that needs to be done to order to stay on the right side if compliance.
+Many in the sector are now putting in place the plans to meet the new regulations but our findings underline the work that needs to be done in order to stay on the right side of compliance.
 The regulation clock is ticking.

 We recently posted about the Government’s response to the consumer protection consultation, which is one element of standards: we expect to see the technical standards consultation in Autumn 2024.